 We all have habits we’ve tried to get rid of, and new ones we’ve tried to build.
 When we feel a surge of motivation we tell ourselves that, “this time is it.
 I’m never doing [biting my nails, smoking, playing video games] again!”
 And we are serious, we are ready to do the damn thing.

 Typically it goes well for a week or two.
 We feel like we’re crushing it.
 It’s in the bag.
 We’re on cruise control...

 Until week three.
 Without fail, a few days go by without doing the habit, but we don’t even notice.
-We’ve been biting our nails / hitting snooze / skipping the gym / eating more carbs etc. on autopilot just like before.
+We’ve been biting our nails, hitting snooze, skipping the gym, or eating more carbs on autopilot, just like before.